cgeyskens/phd/ip-proteomics/notes.md

 ###### 20.03.2025
 Compared raw and log2 intensities from my DIANN run on cluster vs Pedro's run on windows and found that they were indeed different.
 Also the DEGs with simple ttest.
 #### TODO:
+- Setup docker environment for R locally with devcontainers.
+   - cgeyskens/ip-proteomics:v1 created but could not get the right extensions in the container.
-- Implement DEP (uses limma), SAM, ROTS, Limma for DEA.
+- Try the analysis with DEP (uses limma), SAM (samr), ROTS (rots), Limma (limma) for DEA.

-- Try out MSstats/MS-DAP/Protti in jupyter notebooks.
+- Try out MSstats/MS-DAP in jupyter notebooks.
 With MSstats there is more support: https://github.com/Vitek-Lab/MSstats/issues/34

+- Also analyze previous synaptogliosomes (Exp10) experiment!
+Very different log2 intensity values
 - Make a script that output the QC from each and test different parameters, to increase the amount of DEPs and have more clustered samples in the PCA.
 - make the .config file with the parameters
 - Finetune the running parameters (try different parameter)